mkkellogg/GaussianSplats3D/README.md

 - Right click and drag to pan the camera and focal point

 Keyboard
-- `C` Toggles the mesh cursor, which shows where a ray projected from the mouse cursor intersects the splat mesh
+- `C` Toggles the mesh cursor, showing the intersection point of a mouse-projected ray and the splat mesh

-- `I` Toggles an info panel that displays the mesh cursor position, current FPS, and current window size
+- `I` Toggles an info panel that displays debugging info:
+  - Camera position
+  - Camera focal point/look-at point
+  - Camera up vector
+  - Mesh cursor position
+  - Current FPS
+  - Renderer window size
+  - Ratio of rendered splats to total splats
+  - Last splat sort duration

 - `P` Toggles a debug object that shows the orientation of the camera controls.
 It includes a green arrow representing the camera's orbital axis and a white square representing the plane at which the camera's elevation angle is 0.